app-featured

 • ¾ cup macadamia nuts

-6. Spread batter into a baking sheet and top with the rest of the Macadamia nuts, pressing them into the batter to submerge them.
+• Spread the batter evenly into a non-stick brownie pan.
+Top with the rest of the macadamia nuts, pressing them into the batter until mostly submerged and just slightly peeking out on top.